esfand/printit/monadscala.md

 yield(j)
 ```

-The first **operation of the sequence** is one on a List monad, while the next one is on a Maybe monad.
+The first **operation of the sequence** is on a List monad, while the next one is on a Maybe monad.
 The syntactic sugar of the for-comprehensions abstracts the details nicely enough for the user,
 who is completely oblivious of the underlying machinery of binding monads.
-Here is what comes up after the code transformation :
+Here is what comes up after the code transformation:

 ```scala
 list flatMap {